compilers-course-materials/design1/README.md

 full.
 If you look up external sources to help you answer these questions, cite them.

-Hand it in electronically by pushing to this repository some obviously-named file, like "answers.txt" or "answers.pdf".
-Feel free to put separate answers in separate files, as well.
-All answers are due by Wednesday, March 16, at 11:59pm.

 ## 1. ANF and If